nomilous/ipso/README.md

             instanceA: new ClassName 'type A'
             instanceB: new ClassName 'type B'
+            client:    require 'socket.io-client'

         .then done

-    it 'can test with them', (instanceA, instanceB) -> it 'and again', (instanceA, instanceB) ->
+    it 'can test with them', (instanceA, instanceB, client) -> it 'and again', (instanceA, instanceB) ->

 ```